Top 10 Best Nu-Metal Guitarists

 He deserves number one, not just for his techniques, which are brilliant.
 Slipknot is still one of my favorite bands thanks to Mick Thomson, and his stage presence is awesome.

-Wes Borland Wesley Louden "Wes" Borland is an American rock musician and artist.
-He is best known as the current guitarist and backing vocalist of the nu metal band Limp Bizkit and as the lead vocalist of the industrial rock band Black Light Burns.
+Wesley Louden "Wes" Borland is an American rock musician and artist.
+He is best known as the guitarist and backing vocalist for the nu metal band Limp Bizkit.
+He also served as the lead vocalist and multi-instrumentalist of the industrial rock band Black Light Burns.

 Such a creative guitar player with an amazing look!
 More talented than most in this genre.
 Only Wes can go from a 4-string, 7-string, and a 5-string and still write brilliant hooks while keeping it heavy.